Cuba: Etymology

-Historians believe the name Cuba comes from the Taíno language; however, "its exact derivation [is] unknown".
-The exact meaning of the name is unclear, but it may be translated either as 'where fertile land is abundant' (cubao), or 'great place' (coabana).
+Historians believe the name Cuba comes from the Taíno language; however, its derivation is unknown.
+Cuba may be translated either as 'where fertile land is abundant' (cubao), or 'great place' (coabana).

 Another hypothesis on the name's origin is that the island was named after the town of Cuba, Portugal, supported by those who believe that Christopher Columbus was Portuguese.

 History

 Pre-Columbian era

 Humans first settled Cuba around 6,000 years ago, descending from migrations from northern South America or Central America.
-The arrival of humans on Cuba is associated with extinctions of the islands native fauna, particularly its endemic sloths.
+The arrival of humans on Cuba is associated with extinctions of the island's native fauna, particularly its endemic sloths.
 The Arawakan-speaking ancestors of the Taíno people arrived in the Caribbean in a separate migration from South America around 1,700 years ago.
+Recent archaeogenetic evidence indicates that this expansion largely replaced the earlier pre-ceramic populations of the island with almost no genetic admixture between the groups.
 Unlike the previous settlers of Cuba, the Taíno extensively produced pottery and engaged in intensive agriculture.
+The Taíno practice of tobacco smoking was introduced to Europe by the Spanish and spread globally through the Columbian exchange.
 The earliest evidence of the Taíno people on Cuba dates to the 9th century.
 Descendants of the first settlers of Cuba persisted on the western part of the island until Columbian contact, where they were recorded as the Guanahatabey people, who lived a hunter-gatherer lifestyle.

 Spanish colonization and rule (1492–1898)

-After first landing on an island then called Guanahani on 12 October 1492, Christopher Columbus landed on Cuba on 27 October 1492 and on the island's northeastern coast on 28 October.
+Christopher Columbus first arrived in Cuba on 27 October 1492 during his famous first voyage and landed the following day.
 Columbus claimed the island for the new Kingdom of Spain and named it Isla Juana ("John's Island") after John, Prince of Asturias.